Why Choose Summa

 The lowest median door-to-balloon (D2B) time in the region.
 The national time target for door-to-balloon time is 90 minutes.
 Door-to-balloon time is defined as time measured from the moment a heart attack patient enters a hospital until the blocked artery is opened either through stenting or angioplasty.
 The median D2B time is 45 minutes at Summa Akron City Hospital – which is well below the 90-minute national standard.
 Quicker treatment means less heart muscle is damaged – which translates to better outcomes for patients.

-Summa Akron City Hospital is an accredited Chest Pain Center (CPC).
+Summa Barberton Hospital and Summa Health Center at Wadsworth-Rittman are accredited Chest Pain Centers by the Society of Cardiovascular Patient Care (SCPC).
 CPC accreditation improves patient outcomes by ensuring hospitals use the latest evidence-based best practices in cardiac care and creates a collaborative, team approach to cardiac care treatment where hospital and EMS personnel work together to improve patient outcomes.

 Access to innovative clinical research trials.
 Noted cardiovascular researcher Marc S. Penn, M.D., Ph.D., FACC, leads the research programs at both Summa Health System and Northeast Ohio Medical College (NEOMED), where he also leads the Skirball Laboratory for Cardiovascular Cellular Therapeutics.
 Much of Dr. Penn’s research focuses on bringing innovative therapies from “bench-to-bedside,” meaning patients benefit from new developments in stem cell research and other therapies.

-Access to the latest technology and surgical techniques, including minimally-invasive, robotic-assisted cardiovascular surgery, which allows cardiothoracic surgeons to safely perform delicate and complex procedures.
+Access to the latest technology and surgical techniques, including minimally-invasive, robotic-assisted cardiovascular surgery, which allows cardiothoracic surgeons to safely perform delicate and complex procedures such as pacemaker or ICD lead placement.
 Minimally invasive techniques provide benefits to patients, including: less post-operative pain, faster recovery times, less bleeding and less scarring.
+Minimally invasive robotic surgery may not be the best option for everyone.
+Your physician can explain all of the options available to treat your condition, including whether you’re a good candidate for minimally invasive robotic surgery.

 Access to behavioral health services as part of cardiac care programs.
 The medical community recognizes behavioral health interventions can improve the physical well-being of patients diagnosed with heart disease.
 That’s why SCI incorporates a behavioral health component to its heart care programs to address depression and other issues that can impact the physical health of our patients.
 We're the first in the region to include behavioral health as an integral part of heart care.